In this guide, we walk you through the steps to set up and run WireGuard® on a router.

 In order to make everything start properly, restart the router.
 Some settings require you to restart the WGInterface in order for the changes to be applied.
 Sometimes you need to restart the router more than once!

-Test your IP address
+Check your IP address and DNS

 Use our Connection check to see which IP address you are using.
 It should be one of Mullvad's and not your own.
+Make sure that there are no DNS leaks.

 Multihop using SOCKS5 (optional)